Collaboratively and simply author single documents, or Wiki-like websites.

 * &BTNCSS to include "Edit CSS" buton

 * &customcss=[path to .css file] specify own .css theme.
-See Theming below.
+See Theming above.

 * &noAnchors to disable autoinserting anchors on underline+bold text